abhinavcoder/handwriting_recognisation/README.md

    i.
 Click "Factor $ Save"
           a.
 Factored coordinates saved in "letter_factor.txt"

-# To be run only for cursive writing (point 4)
+4. // To be run only for cursive writing
-4. To run the OpenCV- segmentation code
+   To run the OpenCV- segmentation code
    i.
 Click "Segment_OpenCV"

 The final segmented image is saved as "ImageFinal.jpg"